sveltejs/svelte/documentation/docs/02-template-syntax/01-svelte-components.md

 There should only be 1 top-level `<style>` tag per component.

-However, it is possible to have `<style>` tag nested inside other elements or logic blocks.
+However, it is possible to have a `<style>` tag nested inside other elements or logic blocks.

-In that case, the `<style>` tag will be inserted as-is into the DOM, no scoping or processing will be done on the `<style>` tag.
+In that case, the `<style>` tag will be inserted as-is into the DOM; no scoping or processing will be done on the `<style>` tag.

 ```svelte
 <div>